Contains spoilers (including Spoiled by the Format) for the entire show. Browse through at your own caution.

 - Character Development: In the beginning, she's grumpy, pessimistic, and a little selfish, but after seeing other people suffer in the earthquake and becoming very close to very ugly endings (ultimately receiving one in that Yuuki dies), she becomes more optimistic, grateful, and helpful.

 - Conditioned to Accept Horror: This trope is so averted that it's not even funny.

-- Dull Eyes Of Sadness: When Yuki faints.
+- Dull Eyes of Unhappiness: When Yuki faints.

 - Dysfunction Junction: Upon realizing and finally dealing with the fact Yuuki's dead, she has a complete breakdown.